pulumi/pulumi-docker/provider/pkg/docs-gen/image-description.md

 Note: This resource does not delete tags, locally or remotely, when destroyed.

+## Image name

+The Image resource uses `imageName` to refer to a fully qualified Docker image name, by the format `repository:tag`.
+Note that this does not include any digest information and thus will not cause any updates when passed to dependencies, even when using `latest` tag.
+To trigger such updates, e.g. when referencing pushed images in container orchestration and management resources, please use the `repoDigest` Output instead, which is of the format `repository@<algorithm>:<hash>` and unique per build/push.
+Note that `repoDigest` is not available for local Images.
+For a local Image not pushed to a registry, you may want to give `imageName` a unique tag per pulumi update.

 ## Cross-platform builds

 The Image resource supports cross-platform builds when the [Docker engine has cross-platform support enabled via emulators](https://docs.docker.com/build/building/multi-platform/#building-multi-platform-images).